 - Both are designed Straits Baroque style (Chinese Eclectic) – Western elements such as molded pilasters (wall columns) and pediments (triangular frontispiece) with local symbols and motifs reliefs of flowers and animals.

 - the corner pediment (roof frontispiece) features a pair of proud lions flanked by water buffalos

-- the ground-level columns has 2 Sikh jagas (Malay for “guards”) protecting the building, effectively replacement the stone lions.
+- the ground-level columns have 2 Sikh jagas (Malay for “guards”) protecting the building, effectively replacing the stone lions.
 These guards from Punjab, India are tall and muscular, with commanding personalities and a reputation for honesty and hard work.

 - The shophouses were featured in the 1955 Malay movie Penarek Becha (“Trishaw Puller”), in which Amran, a poor trishaw puller (P Ramlee), rescues his love interest Azizah from 2 bullies.

 Where and what is it like: George Town in Penang, Malaysia

 George Town in Penang, Malaysia is known for its British colonial buildings as well as Chinese shophouses.
 It was even granted a UNESCO Heritage status.
 If the old town is worthy of this award, I am sure Balestier can be considered too.

 Balestier Point is a mix-development project which is ahead of its time.
 What does this look like?

 Where and what is it like: Habitat ’67, Montreal in Canada.

 The architects of Balestier Point said that they are inspired by Habitat ’67, which was renowned international architect Moshe Safdie’s first major project.
 He also designed MBS, Interlace and Jewel in Singapore.
 It was his thesis project and his Professor suggested that the World’s Fair use this.
 It was later converted into a housing project.